Multi-user development session and Linux account management across node fleets.

 Overview

 hero_codescalers manages Linux user accounts and SSH sessions across a fleet of nodes.
-State (nodes, admins, groups) is replicated peer-to-peer via iroh-docs.
+State (nodes, admins, groups) is stored in a local sled embedded database.
 The dashboard UI is reachable over the mycelium overlay network.

 Components